-[Coronavirus] Polish MEP makes false claims on EU Parliament infections
+[Coronavirus] Polish MEP makes false claims on EU parliament infections

 Coronavirus

-Polish MEP makes false claims on EU Parliament infections
+Polish MEP makes false claims on EU parliament infections

 The European Parliament has confirmed six people working there have so far have been infected by Covid-19, including one who recently died.